This article contains affiliate links.

 The PACT Model 1 XP

-Counter to my skillset, my very first gun review for print was an “staff reviewer” piece on an Iver Johnson 1911A1.
+Counter to my skillset, my very first gun review for print was a “staff reviewer” piece on an Iver Johnson 1911A1.
 Part of the article required velocity testing, and my MagnetoSpeed wasn’t going to cut it.
-So I went out and bought an optical chrono, the PACT Model 1 XP.
+So I went out and bought an optical chronograph, the PACT Model 1 XP.

 This type of unit has two major downsides for me.
 The first is that they work best in specific environmental conditions.
-Ideally, it would be an overcast day with enough light to provide the needed contrast, but not so much that it overwhelms the optical sensors.
+Ideally, an overcast day with enough light providing the needed contrast, but not so much that it overwhelms the optical sensors.
 When I’ve used it, I lucked out with chilly overcast West Virginia mornings.

 But that gets to the second issue: I have to use it outside.
 Where I live in Northern Virginia, all of my local ranges are indoors.
-Assuming the weird fluorescent lighting even worked with the optical chrono (it usually doesn’t) I wouldn’t be allowed to ever actually go 10-20 feet down range and set it up.
+Assuming the weird fluorescent lighting even worked with the optical chrono (it usually doesn’t) I cannot ever actually go 10-20 feet down range and set it up.
 For that reason, any pistol reviews I had to do always required going more than an hour away over the border into West Virginia to do velocity testing.

 Radar Chronographs